taubut/rolltracker/README.md

 The frame can be moved around just by dragging it and the clear history button will clear everything.

 This is character specific, so each character will show a different history.

+Both /rh and /rollhistory bring up the history window.